kevinsogo/compgen/README.md

 ```

-### Using a validator which can detect subtasks
+### Method 2: Using a validator which can detect subtasks

-Write a program (say `validator.java`) that takes the subtask number as the first argument and a valid input from stdin, and exits with code 0 iff the file is valid for that subtask.
+Write a program (say `validator.java`) that takes the subtask number as the first argument and an input file from stdin, and exits with code 0 iff the file is valid for that subtask.
 Then run the following:

 ```bash
 $ kg subtasks -i "tests/*.in" -vf validator.java -s 1 2 3